Lowering your risk from air pollution

 If you have child at school, you could talk to the school about anti-idling zones, car sharing or park and stride scheme.

-Why not encourage your child’s school to join our Clean Air Champions scheme?
+Why not encourage your child’s school to get involved in one of our schools projects?

 If you’re worried about pollution in your local area, you can contact the environmental health department of your local authority.

-Read our reporta on air pollution, The Invisible Threat and Alerting the Nation.
+Read our report on air pollution, The Invisible Threat and Alerting the Nation.

 Find out how other people with asthma cope with high pollution.